Ferne McCann

-Ferne Alice McCann (born 6 August 1990) is an English model, television personality and presenter.
+Ferne Alice McCann (born 6 August 1990) is an English television personality.
 She was a cast member of the ITVBe reality series The Only Way Is Essex, joining in the ninth series and leaving in the eighteenth.
 In 2015, she participated in the fifteenth series of I'm a Celebrity...Get Me Out of Here! and finished in third place.

 In early 2016, she became a regular showbiz reporter on This Morning.
-Since 2017, McCann has starred in the ITVBe reality series Ferne McCann: First Time Mum.
+Between 2017 and 2023, McCann starred in the ITVBe reality series Ferne McCann: First Time Mum.
+The series was rebranded to Ferne McCann: My Family & Me in September 2023 following the birth of her second child earlier that year.
+In 2024, McCann announced that her reality series would be coming to an end, before being announced as a contestant on the seventeenth series of Dancing on Ice in 2025.